k3s-io/k3s-ansible/README.md

 ## Kubeconfig

-After successful bringup, the kubeconfig of the cluster is copied to the control node  and merged with `~/.kube/config` under the `k3s-ansible` context.
+After successful bringup, the k3s_server_cfg.kubeconfig of the cluster is copied to the control node  and merged with `~/.kube/config` under the `k3s-ansible` context.
 Assuming you have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed, you can confirm access to your **Kubernetes** cluster with the following:

 ```bash